-A highlight of the hotel is of course the pool.
-It is huge, surrounded by gardens and a bar & restaurant that’s open during the day and again later in the evening.
+A highlight of the hotel is, of course, the pool.
+It is huge, surrounded by gardens and a bar & a restaurant that’s open during the day and again later in the evening.
 The pool area itself is under the command of a lovely lady who will do her best to find you an ideal spot to while away your day poolside.
-Loungers are arranged by deck boys who will set up your sun bed with just the right amount of shade and provide as many Evian spritzers as you can use.
-Other than the size of this salt water pool, what was noteworthy was the space around it.
-There were plenty of loungers available and you could always find a little bit of peace and quiet if you wished.
+Loungers are arranged by deck boys who will set up your sunbed with just the right amount of shade and provide as many Evian spritzers as you can use.
+Other than the size of this saltwater pool, what was noteworthy was the space around it.
+There were plenty of loungers available, and you could always find a little bit of peace and quiet if you wish.

-On our last night we tried the Oro restaurant home to the Michelin starred chef Davide Bisetto.
+On our last night, we tried the Oro restaurant home to the Michelin starred chef Davide Bisetto.
 Sitting at a table on the water’s edge, the setting could not have been more perfect.
 Many of the diners were from the hotel, but some had come across on the Belmond Hotel Cipriani shuttle boat for the experience.
-We knew this in part because as the shuttle pulled in we watched visitors slowly amble up the path to the restaurant, but also because the size and friendliness of the hotel meant we started to recognise and be greeted the other inhabitants, faces at the bar became familiar and welcoming.
-We befriended one particularly nice couple, who’s dog having braved the journey from the US without his masters was enjoying the specially crafted pets menu – even your pet can enjoy the perfect holiday here!
-The food at Oro was interesting, unexpected and beautiful.
-At least it was until the light disappeared so we had to finish eating by candle light, which was hugely romantic but made reading the dessert menu virtually impossible.
-If you have the same problem on your visit, just ask for the Tiramisu, it’s the nicest Tiramisu I’ve ever tasted.
+We knew this in part because we watched visitors slowly amble up the path to the restaurant as the shuttle pulled in.
+The size and friendliness of the hotel meant we started to recognize and be greeted the other inhabitants.
+Faces at the bar became familiar and welcoming.
+We befriended one particularly nice couple, whose dog had braved the journey from the US without his masters and was enjoying the specially crafted pets menu – even your pet can enjoy the perfect holiday here!
+The food at Oro was interesting, unexpected, and beautiful.
+At least it was until the light disappeared, so we had to finish eating by candlelight, which was hugely romantic but made reading the dessert menu virtually impossible.
+If you have the same problem on your visit, just ask for the Tiramisu.
+It’s the nicest Tiramisu I’ve ever tasted.

-Breakfast was also located at the Oro restaurant with the same mesmorizing views.
-The staff will share their local stories with you over breakfast – I learned that gondolas get towed in and out of Venice for repairs by barges, that the lagoon is so shallow that at times the centre becomes a massive mud flat and that lost dolphins have very occasionally found their way into the lagoon.
-The choice at breakfast was extensive and beautiful quality, lovely muesli, cheeses, cold meats, fresh breads and pastries, piles of fruit and eggs however you liked them.
+Breakfast was also located at the Oro restaurant, with the same mesmerizing views.
+The staff will share their local stories with you over breakfast – I learned that gondolas get towed in and out of Venice for repairs by barges, that the lagoon is so shallow that at times the center becomes a massive mud flat and that lost dolphins have very occasionally found their way into the lagoon.
+The choice at breakfast was extensive and beautiful quality, lovely muesli, cheeses, cold meats, fresh bread and pastries, piles of fruit and eggs however you liked them.

-On our last day, we had some hours to waste following checkout and found Michael Winner’s bench in the main garden, where we sat in the dappled sunlight pondering the unfairness that such a charismatic gent with impeccable taste had to leave this mortal coil early.
-It’s very easy understand why he loved the Belmond Hotel Cipriani, our stay was superb but we inevitably had to deal with the sadness of leaving our Narnia with its wonderful characters, fantastic views and the most relaxing pool.
-I miss the toll of the church bells, the splish splosh of the lagoon water and the swimmers powering up and down the pool.
-I miss wandering under rose laden archways and watching the lizards scoot into the undergrowth.
+On our last day, we had some hours to waste following check-out and found Michael Winner’s bench in the main garden, where we sat in the dappled sunlight pondering the unfairness that such a charismatic gent with impeccable taste had to leave this mortal coil early.
+It’s very easy to understand why he loved the Belmond Hotel Cipriani, our stay was superb but we inevitably had to deal with the sadness of leaving our Narnia with its wonderful characters, fantastic views, and the most relaxing pool.
+I miss the toll of the church bells, the splish sploshes of the lagoon water, and the swimmers powering up and down the pool.
+I miss wandering under rose-laden archways and watching the lizards scoot into the undergrowth.
 I miss the joy of waking up and knowing all you have to do that day is amble over to the pool to take a cooling dip and enjoy endless refreshments.
-As soon as I got home I started to plan my return to this island paradise.
+As soon as I got home, I started to plan my return to this island paradise.